-why are AML fines increasing? deep dive into encompass analysis
+Why are AML fines and penalties increasing?
+Deep dive into Encompass analysis

-2019 is set to be a record year of Anti-Money Laundering (AML) fines, according to new research.
+2019 is set to be a record year of Anti-Money Laundering (AML) fines and penalties, according to new research.

 The research, which comes after a number of multi-million dollar fines in the past 12 months, showed that, while US regulators penalise the most followed by the UK, monetary sanctions imposed have ramped up, with $7.7bn of AML fines handed out in January to April 2019, compared to $1.16bn in the same period in 2018.